Christine E. Morris: Career

 Educated at Churchill College at the University of Cambridge, and at University College London, Morris worked for the British School at Athens prior to her first appointment at Trinity College Dublin in 1994.
 She is the Andrew A. David Professor in Greek Archaeology and History and an expert on the Aegean Bronze Age, with a particular focus on material cultures, including ceramics and figural sculpture, as well as inter-cultural relationships and religious practice.
 In collaboration with Alan Peatfield, Morris has argued that Minoan religion should be viewed as experiential and shamanistic, and that perhaps the Minoan figurines represent altered states of consciousness.
 Morris has also argued for greater emphasis to be played on the role of the individual in figural craft practice.

 The most widely cited of Morris' works is Ancient Goddesses: the Myths and Evidence, co-edited with Lucy Goodison.
 In it they establish a theoretical framework for the consideration of the ancient goddess, as well as questioning how goddess figurines were used.
 It was described by Christine Gudorf as a "critical survey of existing archaeological evidence of prehistoric goddesses in Europe and the ancient Near East".

 She is a member of the Standing Committee for Archaeology for the Royal Irish Academy.

+In 2014 she was elected a fellow of Trinity College Dublin.